 Festivals need formal commitments to diversity and inclusion, including favoring broad, need-based support over hierarchical or individual celebrations.

-Dispossession on the basis of things like racism, sexism, homophobia, and transphobia is a systemic problem.
+Dispossession on the basis of things like racism, sexism, ableism, homophobia, and transphobia is a systemic problem.
 It must be countered systematically with means that improve the standing of all members of these communities, not just for the most visible or well-established.